lavinas-science/wearable/README.md

 ## Dataset output/result

-Output file of this project is on ./result directory, file tidy_2.txt and tidy_2.csv.
+Output file of this project is on ./result directory, file tidy_2.txt.